unitycontainer/unity/README.md

 * Instance and type interception
 * Registration by convention

+# Documentation

+The documentation is a work in progress project.
+Some info is available [here](https://unitycontainer.github.io) but more is coming...

 # Issues and Contributions

 - If something is broken and you know how to fix it, send a pull request.